line/armeria/site/src/sphinx/client-decorator.rst

     @endditaa

-If the decorator modifies the response (e.g. :api:`DecodingClient`) or spawns more requests (e.g. :api:`RetryingClient`), the consequence is different depending on the order of the decorators.
+If the decorator modifies the response (e.g. :api:`DecodingClient`) or spawns more requests (e.g. :api:`RetryingClient`), the outcome may be different depending on the order of the decorators.
 Let's look at the following example that :api:`DecodingClient` and :api:`ContentPreviewingClient` are used together: